 During Early Music Week at Pinewoods.

-The Advanced Ensemble Intensive is intended for players interested in working on their ensemble skills and fluent with voice or on all instruments in a family, and able to:
+The Advanced Ensemble Intensive is intended for players interested in working on their ensemble skills.
+Participants must be fluent with voice or on all instruments in a family, and able to:

 - sight read all but the most virtuosic music